Back to blog

 The website-building platform surge

-Starting in 2003, easy-to-use website-building CMS sites offered premade templates for people who had no coding experience, such as WordPress (2003) and Squarespace (2003), followed later by Weebly (2006), and Wix (2006).
-While not pure content management systems, these building platforms provided a path to building a small, low-cost website that required no knowledge of HTML, CSS, and coding.
+While not pure content management systems, they provided a path to building a small, low-cost website that required no knowledge of HTML, CSS and coding.

-Most of Web 2.0 was making websites work with other products and systems.
-A Web API is a Programming Interface that allows access to a system, such as a website, through standard HTTP request methods.
+Most of Web 2.0 involved making websites work with other products and systems.
+A Web API is a Programming Interface that allows access to a system, like a website, through standard HTTP request methods.
 The data is typically wrapped in a standard format, such as XML or JSON, to make it easy to read and work with.

 XML stands for eXtensible Markup Language, which is a data format.
-Like HTML, XML is a descendant of SGML, the Standard Generalized Markup Language.
-XML allows for transporting data through feeds and API calls because it's a platform-independent format.
+Like HTML, XML is a descendant of SGML.
+XML allows for transporting data through feeds and API calls because it is a platform-independent format.

 Contentstack: A Leader in CMS Performance.
 Experience the strength of Contentstack, a standout performer in Forrester's Q3 2023 CMS report.
 Contentstack simplifies your digital experience with our back-end extensibility and global deployments.
 Request a demo to learn more.